by Andrew D. Fisher and Leo Jenkins

 The Ranger Medic/PA/Physician has that guilt.
-I have, too often been the last person that a Ranger sees or talks to prior to leaving this earth.
-I have, too often had to tell my fellow Ranger Brethren about the death of one of our own.
-I have, too often looked into a Ranger’s parents, spouse, and siblings eyes to tell the story of how there loved one died and what I did for them in their last moments.
+I have too often been the last person that a Ranger sees or talks to prior to leaving this earth.
+I have too often had to tell my fellow Ranger Brethren about the death of one of our own.
+I have too often looked into a Ranger’s parents, spouse, and siblings’ eyes to tell the story of how their loved one died and what I did for them in their last moments.

 It is incredibly difficult to open up, to admit that there is a crack in our emotional armor.
-The last words of a military brother who dies in your arms, haunts you daily.
-No matter what the autopsies say or what my knowledge of traumatic wounds are, I still question myself; did I do the right thing?
-Should I have done something different?
+The last words of a military brother who dies in your arms haunt you daily.
+No matter what the autopsies say or what my knowledge of traumatic wounds is, I still question myself; did I do the right thing?
+Should I have done something differently?
 The screams, words, and sounds of the dying and severely wounded are always in my thoughts.
 The guilt weighs on me daily.

 From the moment you wake, it’s there.
 When you look in the mirror to shave, you see the scene, staring back at you in the mirror as if it were right in front of you.
 As you run down the road for PT, you can hear the screams in the distance.